 Types of giving

 Warwick School aims to build a sustainable development programme that will provide long term support to the aims and goals of the school.
-There are three main ways that benefactors can donate to the school.
+There are a number of ways that benefactors can donate to the school.

 All regular donations make a lasting impact on the school and its pupils, whether it is £10, £50, or £100 per month.
 For example, if 80 supporters make a gift of £10 per month to the bursary appeal, the school is able to award a full fee bursary to a deserving student for one academic year.